MithrilJS/mithril.js/docs/integration.md

   _configure: function(element, initialized) {

     /*
-      Note: This is a use of the config attribute given to attributes on mithril objects.
-Integrating with 3rd party DOM manipulation (jQuery) needs {config: function(){}} because that's the attribute that exposes the real DOM element (as opposed to the virtual DOM element) in the corresponding function so you can access and manipulate it.
+      Note: This function is being called from the 'config' attribute in our mithril view.

+      Integration with third-party party DOM manipulation (jQuery) needs {config: function(){}} because that's the attribute that exposes the real DOM element (as opposed to the virtual DOM element) in the corresponding function so you can access and manipulate it.
-      the function at the config property in attrs is passed the real DOM element (element), and whether or not it exists in the page (initialized)

-      Anyways, let's look at using Select2 now.
     */

     // If this hasn't been initialized, we can do our setup